Are animal dung and torn clothes on your child’s school supply list? No? Then they’re not a student at our most rural school in Chongwe, Zambia.

 - Students use their torn clothing to make door mats for their classrooms.
 They wear clothes until they are literally so tattered that they are falling off of them, and then they give them new life in the classroom.

 - Toilet paper is a luxury in Zambia, especially in rural areas like Chongwe.
 If you want to use it, you had better bring it.

-It is because of you that children in this remote village even have a school to go to.
-This school started in 2005, under a tree, with just a few students.
-Today, there are more than 600 children who walk the dirt road to this campus every day.
 There are still hundreds of children who are waiting for their chance to be educated, wishing they had the chance to receive a school supply list like this one.
 With your continued support, more classrooms can be built and more children can have the opportunity to be educated!